Idmission-LLC/SDK2Sample/README.md

     - `SelfieCaptureLite.xcframework`
     - `SignatureCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `VoiceCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.

 Once added respective `.xcframeworks` in your project, make sure to make it all as a `Embed & Sign` in **YourTarget -> General -> Frameworks, Libraries & and Embeded Content**.